tomy2105/KnowledgeNotes/cpp/tricky.md

 Same issue is with destructors.
 To avoid calling virtual method on partially destructed object (Derived destructor is executed before Base one) C++ calls a method at the Base level.

 _In other words, during the base classes constructor/destructor execution, the object is not of the derived type and thus the base type's implementation of the virtual function is invoked._

+## Creation of default special functions

+- **Default constructor** - generated if class has no other constructors and has base class and/or members (calls base class constructor, member default constructors, ...)
+- **Destructor** - generated if have base class and/or members (calls base class destructor, member destructors, ...), virtual if base class destructor is virtual
+- **Copy constructor** - generated if class lacks user defined copy constructor, deleted if move operation is declared, deprecated automatic generation if there is user copy assigment or user destructor
+- **Copy assignment operator** - generated if class lacks user defined copy assignment, deleted if move operation is declared, deprecated automatic generation if there is user copy constructor or user destructor
+- **Move constructor or move assignment operator** - generated only if no user copy and/or move operations and/or destructor

+Although more verbose, it is sometimes better to explicitly create default versions (`= default`) so they stay defined even when class is changed in a way that would prevent implicit creation of those (e.g. adding user defined destructor is added for logging purposes).